Black Friday 2018 deals at Best Buy: TVs, Sonos, Google -- and the best HomePod price ever

 The big electronics retailer's official Black Friday sale begins in stores at 5 p.m.
 Thanksgiving Day (Nov.
 22) and runs through Black Friday.
 Its circular highlights a bunch of the deep discounts on tech like TVs, phones, laptops and smart home gear, and while some are marked "in-store only," some will also be available online.

-A handful of discounts, including a PlayStation 4 and Xbox One consoles and great deal on the awesome TCL 6 Series Roku 4K TV, are available now.
+A handful of discounts, including the Xbox One bundle and great deal on the awesome TCL 6 Series Roku 4K TV, are available now.
+The PS4 bundle has sold out, but we list an alternative below.

 We'll be highlighting our favorite deals below.
 Keep in mind: